-Ragdoll cats are large, semi-longhaired cats with gorgeous blue eyes.
+Ragdoll cats are large, semi-long haired cats with gorgeous blue eyes.
 They are described as affectionate and loving cat breeds as they get along well with children, dogs, and other pets.
-This strong cat breed has no intense features and can blend effortlessly into the eventful contemporary household.
+This strong and confident cat breed can blend effortlessly into the eventful contemporary household.

-Ragdoll cats can be seen as a relaxed and happy cat.
-Like a child, they go limp in the arms when held and flop like a stuffed doll when snuggled.
+Ragdolls can be seen as a relaxed and happy cat.
+They often go limp in your arms when held and flop like a stuffed doll when snuggled.
 Usually, a Ragdoll cat has a laidback disposition.
 They are loving, calm and docile.
-They are not talkative either, so if you are looking for a very active cat, this cat breed may not be the ideal choice for you and your family.
-However, Ragdoll kittens and young adult can be very high-spirited.
+They are not talkative either, but they have their playful moments.
+Ragdoll kittens and young adults are particularly high-spirited.

 Ragdoll cats are relative newcomers to the cat world.
 But thanks to their sweet and kind demeanour and charming looks, they are fast becoming one of the most popular cat breeds worldwide.
-They are medium-sized cats that have semi-long hair and beautiful blue eyes.
-These lovely Ragdoll cats are recognized to be laid back, easy-going and calm - making them an ideal cat for children and other animals.
+They are large-sized cats that have semi-long hair and beautiful blue eyes.

 - Grooming: Once a Week 2/10